 - Add the garlic and cook another minute or two until fragrant.

-Add the tomato paste, white wine, and stock.
+Add the tomato paste, white wine, spices, and stock.

 - Set the lid on the pot and seal, and then set the Manual mode to 40 minutes.